simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 **1. Sample Average Method**

-This is the simplest method used in cases where environments aren’t too complex.
+This is the simplest method used in cases where the environment is not too complex.
 In this approach, the agent waits until an episode is complete before updating its estimates.

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>